hugofin/lambda_cube/timelog.md

 ### Tuesday 10th October 2023

-* *1 hour* Resarch on what to build the web interface in
+* *1 hour* Research on what to build the web interface in

 ### Friday 23rd October 2023